 How do homeowner’s insurance deductibles work?

 It is easier to be explained with an example.
 Let’s say your roof gets damaged and a claim for $5,000 will be filed.
 If your deductible is $1,000, you will be responsible to pay $1,000 and then your insurer will pay $4,000.
 If you have a percentage-based deductible of, let’s say, 1,5% of your home’s insured value (for instance, it’s $100,000), you will have to pay 1,5% of $150,000, which is $1,500.
 Your insurance company will cover the remaining $13,500.

-How your deductible impacts your homeowner’s insurance premium
+How your insurance deductible impacts your homeowner’s insurance premium

 There is a connection between premiums and insurance deductibles To get a lower insurance deductible, you must pay a higher premium.
 This is explained by the greater amount of financial risk you or the insurance company takes.
 It is always up to you to decide what you are more comfortable with.
 If your area isn’t at risk of storm damage, you might be more comfortable with paying a lower premium and having a bigger insurance deductible, in hopes that you will not need to file a claim.
 Others may be more risk-averse and are willing to pay a higher annual premium to avoid a larger deductible.

 Experienced specialists at Advantage Remodeling and Roofing, a roofing contractor in DFW, will gladly answer any questions you might have about deductibles.
 Call us at (214) 250-3975 to find out more!more Tags from Advantage Remodeling and Roofing as Local Roof Repair Company